This note is for guidance and signposting only

 A list of hosts, with levels of susceptibility to subspecies of Xylella fastidiosa, is given at: https://planthealthportal.defra.gov.uk/assets/uploads/Xylella-hosts-risk-levels3.pdf

-A copy of the statutory instrument that comes into force on 4 March 2021 (The Official Controls and Phytosanitary Conditions (Amendment) Regulations 2021 is available at:
+A copy of the statutory instrument that came into force on 4 March 2021 (The Official Controls and Phytosanitary Conditions (Amendment) Regulations 2021 is available at: